Italian Renaissance: Fourteenth-century collapse

-Another popular explanation for the Italian Renaissance is the thesis, first advanced by historian Hans Baron, that states that the primary impetus of the early Renaissance was the long-running series of wars between Florence and Milan.
+Another popular explanation for the Italian Renaissance is the thesis, first advanced by historian Hans Baron, claims that the primary impetus of the early Renaissance was the long-running series of wars between Florence and Milan.
 By the late 14th century, Milan had become a centralized monarchy under the control of the Visconti family.
 Giangaleazzo Visconti, who ruled the city from 1378 to 1402, was renowned both for his cruelty and for his abilities, and set about building an empire in Northern Italy.
 He launched a long series of wars, with Milan steadily conquering neighbouring states and defeating the various coalitions led by Florence that sought in vain to halt the advance.
 This culminated in the 1402 siege of Florence when it looked as though the city was doomed to fall, before Giangaleazzo suddenly died and his empire collapsed.

-Baron's thesis suggests that during these long wars, the leading figures of Florence rallied the people by presenting the war as one between the free republic and a despotic monarchy, between the ideals of the Greek and Roman Republics and those of the Roman Empire and Medieval kingdoms.
+This thesis suggests that during these long wars, the leading figures of Florence rallied the people by presenting the war as one between the free republic and a despotic monarchy, between the ideals of the Greek and Roman Republics and those of the Roman Empire and medieval kingdoms.
 For Baron, the most important figure in crafting this ideology was Leonardo Bruni.
 This time of crisis in Florence was the period when the most influential figures of the early Renaissance were coming of age, such as Ghiberti, Donatello, Masolino, and Brunelleschi.
-Inculcated with this republican ideology they later went on to advocate republican ideas that were to have an enormous impact on the Renaissance.
+Inculcated with this republican ideology, they went on to advocate republican ideas that were to have an enormous impact on the Renaissance and the rise of the West.